 |30 Day Non-Zero||1.54¢||1.39¢||+0.15¢||+11%|

-Sadly, the spread between the non-zero average and the ACRV is due to availability.
+Sadly, the spread between our non-zero average and our ACRV is primarily due to availability.
 As anyone remembers from school, a couple zeros(no-availability) will quickly wreck a value

 We’ve harped on this in the past, and it still bothers us.
 Hotel award space availability, or the lack thereof.
 We can’t understand for the life of us why a hotel chain, with cash availability, would turn their backs on their most loyal customers.

-The table above and chart below show a loyalty program in which one has at least an outside chance at a nice redemption.
+The table above and chart below show a loyalty program in which one has at least an outside chance at a high-value redemption.
 Our best for the month came from a week-long stay at the Park Hyatt Milan.
-This was offered for $4,222.20 or 180,000 points.
-We’d consider giving up an Ultimate Reward for that.
-Unfortunately, when looking a little deeper into the summer, availability at this very hotel dried up.
-So, in essence, it offered our best and worst value.
+This was offered for $7,254.41 or 180,000 points, which translates into a great redemption value of 4.03¢/point!
+Though normally not recommended, we’d certainly give up a valuable Ultimate Reward for that.

-World of Hyatt provides the best chance for a Chase card member holding Ultimate Rewards to get a decent redemption value for them by transferring to a hotel partner.
-Though, truth be told, holding out for an ultra-high airline redemption is almost always preferable.
+World of Hyatt provides the best chance for a Chase card member holding Ultimate Rewards to score a decent redemption by transferring to a hotel partner.
+Though, truth be told, holding out for an ultra-high-value airline award seat is almost always preferable.